douglasstarnes/mempy-flask-heroku/README.md

 `http://mempydemo-c9-douglasstarnes.c9.io`

-Going to the URL for the application should yield the message 'Hello MEMpy'.
+Navigating to the URL for the application should yield the message 'Hello MEMpy'.

 ![Hello MEMpy](readme_images/hellomempy.png)

-To stop the server press _Ctrl-C_ in the terminal.
+To stop the server press _Ctrl-c_ in the terminal.

 Also, after you close the browser, the workspace will become idle and the process running the server will be terminated.
 Obviously, this is not intended for long term hosting.
 For a robust hosting solution, we'll turn to Heroku.

 ####Deploying to Heroku
-Before we can deploy our application to Heroku there is of course some set up involved.
+Before we can deploy our application to Heroku there is some set up involved.
 Fortunately, this only has to be done once for the application.
-The first step is to log in to Heroku via the tools in the Heroku Toolbelt.
-Normally, we would need to install this manually but Cloud9 to the rescue, they have pre-installed it in the workspace for us.
+The first step is to log in to Heroku via the scripts in the Heroku Toolbelt.
+Normally, we would need to install this manually but Cloud9 has pre-installed it in the workspace for us.
 So run the following command in the terminal:
 ```
 heroku login
 ```
-You'll be asked to provide the email address and user name that you used to sign up with.
-After that, you'll be able to use the commands to create and manage deployments.
+You'll be asked to provide the email address and password that you used to sign up with.
+After that, you'll be able to use the `heroku` command to create and manage deployments.

 Before that, we need to prepare our application for deployment.
-And we'll create some files to give Heroku information as to how to install and configure our application.
-The first one is called `runtime.txt` and merely contains the version of Python that the application requires.
-To refresh, run `python --version` in the terminal.
+We'll create some files to give Heroku information as to how to install and configure our application.
+The first file is called `runtime.txt` and merely contains the version of Python that the application requires.
+To reiterate, run `python --version` in the terminal to see the current version of Python.
 The output I got when writing this is:
 ```
 Python 3.4.0
 ```